feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-32 |t should be noted that the opening of the Hollandsch-inlandsche School (Holland-Native School) was not until 1914.
+32 It should be noted that the opening of the Hollandsch-inlandsche School (Holland-Native School) was not until 1914.

 33 Nio Joe Lan, Riwajat 40-Taon dari Tiong Hoa Hwee Koan Batavia, p.
 116. 34 See “Onderwijs Tiong Hoa di Indonesia", Sin Po Jubileum Nummer 19101935 (1935.
 Batavia: Sin Po).